 When safety professionals are entrusted with high-value work, organizations get better results.
 To ensure that all parties understand the nature of such work, ASSP has developed a standard that outlines core competencies, certifications, credentials, qualifications and learning support resources for safety professionals.
 Adopt ANSI/ASSP Z590Z.2-2003 (R2012)

-, Criteria for Establishing the Scope and Functions of the Professional Safety, to guide your framework.
+, Criteria for Establishing the Scope and Functions of the Safety Professional, to guide your framework.

 Set a professional standard